 Change in behaviour

-The reason for my visit to the company was to have a conversation with them about how they keep their employees so engaged.
+The reason for my visit to the company was to have a conversation with them about how they keep their employees engaged.
 In short, what do they do differently?
-As we walked around, the IT Director explained that they wanted to be a catalyst for change in behaviour.
-“We’re interested in how we can create wellbeing and a nice office environment.
+As we walked around, the IT Director explained that they wanted to be a catalyst for behaviour change.
+“We’re interested in how we can create well-being and a nice office environment.
 To clarify, we want an office that promotes meetings, human encounters, creativity and productivity”, he said.
 Conversations are in focus.
 Their office is what is popularly called an activity-based workplace (ABW).
 Which means the employees no longer have fixed workplaces.

 Depending on what you’ll be doing for the day, you might sit in one of the open spaces, the quiet area, or a small group room.
 For example, you wouldn’t use the open space for your weekly team meeting to respect others.
 In addition, all spaces are beautifully designed.

 Speaking of the impact, the IT Manager said they now meet people from other departments to a greater extent.
 A little drawback he saw would be that you don’t have as good control of your unit or team.
 The whole set-up is based on trust, and not having control needs.
 Can you create the same team feeling when you’re scattered around the office?
 Or do people naturally seek out their closest teammates for a chat?
 “Problems in finding people at an activity-based workplace may impair communication and sense of community”, was one of the findings in this study of AWS environments.